graphile/graphile.github.io/src/pages/postgraphile/plugins.md

 ### Writing your own plugins

+**IMPORTANT**: here be dragons.
+This interface is experimental, and documentation on it is far from complete.
+To use this interface you are expected to have deep knowledge of the PostGraphile internals, since that is what you will be augmenting/overriding.
+Note that **many things you might think you need a server plugin for are better served with standard HTTP middleware**, e.g. by using Express/Koa/Fastify/etc middleware you can implement CORS, sessions, custom authentication flows, rate limiting, logging, routing, liveness/readiness/health endpoints, statistics collection and much more - you probably do not need to write PostGraphile server plugins for this kind of functionality.

 The hook methods available can be viewed
 [in pluginHook.ts](https://github.com/graphile/postgraphile/blob/v4/src/postgraphile/pluginHook.ts).
 Note that these may change in **semver minor** releases of PostGraphile as this